sambadregmi/sambadregmi.github.io/_pages/cv.md

   * Designed and conducted a human-robot interaction experiment, including acquiring an IRB approval, recruiting and interacting with the participants, preparing and maintaining the experiment setup, and collecting and analyzing the data.
   * Currently, preparing the manuscripts in order to report outcomes of the experiments.
 * **Engineering Intern (Mechatronics)**, ASML, Wilton-CT (September 2021 - December 2021)
-  * Worked on sub-systems involving robotics, mechatronics, and precision mechanics, which involved understanding the functional requirements and deriving specifications.
+  * Worked on sub-systems involving robotics, mechatronics, and precision mechanics, which involved understanding the functional requirements and deriving specifications
-* **Quality Assurance and Maintenance Engineer**, Nepal Health Research Council, Nepal (June 2016 - June 2017)
-  * Involved in solving various issues related to the equipment for ECG and Sprirometry tests that were used in project "Prevalence of Chronic Diseases in Nepal"
-  * Coordinated with health workers and patients for smooth and effortless use of the devices

 Teaching and Mentoring Experience
 ======